kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 a particular control plane node in order to allow the nodes to change underneath, e.g. during an upgrade.
 When the API server has a floating IP, this role is fulfilled by the floating IP even if there is no load balancer.
-When the API server does not have a floating IP, the load balancer virtual IP is used.
+When the API server does not have a floating IP, the load balancer virtual IP on the cluster network is used.

 ## Network Filters